4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/collections.md

 To generate an HTML document, collection components should always return an _object_ with the following properties:

-- content: `markdown`.
-This markdown will replace the <a href="{baseURL}/docs/htmldocuments/tokens#template-tokens">template token</a> in the associated page with this content.
+- content: `HTML`.
+This content will replace the <a href="{baseURL}/docs/htmldocuments/tokens#template-tokens">template token</a> in the associated page with this content.
 - title: `string`.
 Replaces the <a href="{baseURL}/docs/htmldocuments/tokens#simple-tokens">simple token</a> in this HTML document's title tag (e.g., &lt;title&gt;&#123;title&#125;&lt;/title&gt;).
 - htmlDocumentName: `string`.
 The _file name_ for this HTML document.